|Home||Committee & Objectives||Preservation||1916 Commemoration|

-This is a new web site for the Bawnboy Workhouse and the efforts of the sub committee of the Templeport Developement Association to obtain funding to do urgent preservation works before it's too late.
+This web site is for the Bawnboy Workhouse and the efforts of the sub committee of the Templeport Developement Association to obtain funding to do urgent preservation works before it's too late.

 Bawnboy Workhouse or Union Buildings